Samwel17/Utalii-Tanzania/README.md

 ## **Laravel tourism management system**

+**This is an application built with Laravel framework and a Flask application as an API**

 **Utalii** is built on Laravel 8

 There are 3 types of user accounts.
 They include: